Get your career in shape

 The Master of Science in Athletic Training (MSAT) program at Alvernia University provides students with an intellectual and clinical foundation, enabling them to play an important role in the health care of athletes, those involved in physical activity, and those who seek to incorporate activity and wellness into their lives.
 The program combines Alvernia’s Franciscan core values with the foundation of evidence-based practice in theory and clinical experiences.
 Graduates of the MSAT program become highly qualified health professionals in the field of athletic training capable of “knowledge joined with love.”

-Certified athletic trainers provide a critical role as health professionals.
-Working with physicians, trainers focus on the prevention, assessment, immediate care and rehabilitation of injuries and illnesses resulting from sport, recreation, work and other physical activities.
+Athletic trainers focus on the prevention, assessment, immediate care, and rehabilitation alongside of physicians.
+Our program offers a wide foundation of skills to address injuries and illnesses resulting from sport, recreation, work, and other physical activities.

 Getting Started